 So it’s no surprise that there are a lot of people out there right now looking to work alongside them.
 The robotics field is one that’s brimming with opportunity and excitement.
 Most large manufacturing plants have already incorporated both industrial and collaborative robots into their processes, and the field is only continuing to grow.

-The first step to understanding what you’ll need to learn to work in the field of robotics is understanding what robotics workers actually do.
+The first step to understanding what you’ll need to learn to work in robotics is understanding what robotics workers actually do.
+Roles in the field of robotics can basically be divided into one of these four types: operation, repair, programming, and planning.

 The base level of robotics roles is the robotics technician job.
 Becoming a technician generally requires less formal education than the other two, but it still calls for mechanical aptitude and hands-on experience.